The biggest question I get asked when talking about living abroad is “How on Earth do you make friends??”

 So if walking up to strangers and talking to them sounds too scary, then I highly suggest using meet-up apps!
 That way you 100% know that the people there are looking for friends just like you.
 The apps and websites I’ve found the most success with are:

-**Hot Tip: My favourite meetups to join are the language exchanges, I’ve found these are usually the friendliest groups and they usually meet in cool restaurants and cafes**
+**Hot Tip: My favorite meetups to join are the language exchanges, I’ve found these are usually the friendliest groups and they usually meet in cool restaurants and cafes**

 MEEF is another great app especially if you are looking to make friends in South Korea (although you can meet people from all over the world).
 It is a half dating app, half language exchange app so just make sure to clearly say what you are looking for on your profile.
 Hundreds of thousands of users use this app every day, so it can be a lot to sort through all the profiles (I had 600 connections my first day using it!).
 But it can be super worthwhile and I’ve met some truly amazing people through it!